Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Introduction

-If system \cref{init_syst} is considered on a \emph{bounded} spatial domain with boundary conditions that preserve this gradient structure, then the integrals in~\cref{form_en} and~\cref{dt_form_en} converge, thus the system is really --- and not only formally --- of gradient type.
-In this case the dynamics is (at least from a qualitative point of view) fairly well understood, up to a fine description of the global attractor that is compact and made of the unstable manifolds of stationary solutions \cite{Hale_asymptBehavDissipSyst_2010,Temam_infiniteDimDynSyst_1997}.
+If system \cref{init_syst} is considered on a \emph{bounded} spatial domain with boundary conditions that preserve this gradient structure, then the integrals above (on this spatial domain) converge, thus the system really --- and not only formally --- is of gradient type.
+In this case the dynamics is (at least from a qualitative point of view) fairly well understood, up to a fine description of the global attractor that is compact and made of the unstable manifolds of stationary solutions \cite{Hale_asymptBehavDissipSyst_1988,Temam_infiniteDimDynSyst_1997}.
 According to LaSalle's principle, every solution approaches the set of stationary solutions, and even a single stationary solution under rather general additional hypotheses \cite{Simon_asymptoticsEvolEqu_1983}.

 If space is the whole real line and the solutions under consideration are only assumed to be bounded, then the gradient structure above is only formal and allows a much richer phenomenology (the full attractor is by the way far from being fully understood in this case, see the introduction of \cite{GallaySlijepcevic_energyFlowFormallyGradient_2001} and references therein).
 A salient feature is the occurrence of travelling fronts, that is travelling waves connecting homogeneous equilibria at both ends of space.
-Those solutions are known to play a major role in the asymptotic behaviour of ``many'' initial conditions.
+These solutions are known to play a major role in the asymptotic behaviour for ``many'' initial conditions.

 This crucial role of travelling fronts can be viewed, abstractly, as a consequence of another fundamental feature of system~\cref{init_syst}: the fact that a formal gradient structure exists not only in the laboratory frame, but also in every frame travelling at a constant speed.
-Indeed, for every real quantity $c$, if a function $(x,t)\mapsto u(x,t)$ is a solution of system \cref{init_syst}, then the function $(y,t)\mapsto v(y,t)$ defined by
+Indeed, for every real quantity $c$, if a function $(x,t)\mapsto u(x,t)$ is a solution of system \cref{init_syst}, then the function $(\xi,t)\mapsto v(\xi,t)$ defined as